 2. Register your business

-Your choice in step one will impact here, each legal structure altering the registration process.
+Your choice in step one will have an impact here, since each legal structure requires a slightly different registration process.

-Registering as a Sole Trader is the simplest, this only requiring that you choose a business name and register for Self Assessment.
-Once this is done, you’re all.
-In contrast, registering as a Limited Company is a little more complex as there’s a few more hoops to jump through.
+Registering as a sole trader is the simplest route, which only requires you to choose a business name and register for Self Assessment.
+Once this is done, you’re all set.
+Registering and setting up as a limited company is a little more complex, as there are a few more hoops to jump through.

 That said, it can still be done relatively quickly – incorporating online or via an agent taking a mere matter of hours.

 How to Start a Business Guide →

 While not necessarily a legal requirement (although it is in some industries – something else you’ll need to check out!), it’s probably worthwhile exploring the different insurance options available as, despite involving an initial outlay, some investment here can save you considerable cash.

 Professional Indemnity, Public Liability and Employers’ Liability insurance are the options you’ll most likely need, so consider your options and see which insurance policies will fit you best.

 In terms of the initial paperwork that’s about it – at this point, the only thing left to do is to get out there, generate some leads to drum up some clients and start building your business.
 Belief and hard work will go a long way in this endeavour.
 Just remember that Rome wasn’t built in a day – starting a business from scratch is a tricky old task, but completely worthwhile when you start to build up some steam.

 If you need some support from like-minded bravehearts that took the self-employed plunge, you can find them in our free-to-join self-employed community, Crunch Chorus.
 You can also read some testimonies from those who took the leap in our Crunch Chorus Stories articles.